Monterey Park Bruggemeyer Library 3D Printing Services

 Weapons, or anything deemed obscene or copyright protected, will not be printed

-The library reserves the right to not print projects that may be used as a weapon, obscene, or protected by copyright.
+The Library reserves the right to not print projects that may be used as a weapon, are obscene, or are protected by copyright.

 All designs will be reviewed and approved by library staff prior to printing

-Save your 3D printing file as an.stl file with the name of your file and include your initials (ex. bookmark_dn)
+Save your 3D printing file as an .stl file with the name of your file and include your initials (ex. bookmark_dt)

 All files must be complete as staff is unable to make adjustments.
 If the file is not formatted correctly, the project will not be printed.
 Projects that require more than 4 hours of printing will not be accepted.

 Projects will be printed in one color ONLY

 The Library’s 3D printer is only able to print in one color at a time.
 For color options, speak with a staff member to see what colors are available.

 Staff will print one project per month